(BRIEF VIDEO) RETURN TO HOME PAGE

 Meanwhile, Bock is introduced to the missionary’s daughter (Ms. Drummond, played by Diana Rigg).
-She later comes to his office on some pretext, but with the clear intention of seducing him.
+That same evening she comes to his office on some pretext, but with the clear intention of seducing him.
 She has, she tells him, “a thing for brooding middle-aged men”.
 The action here begins just after she makes her move, which Bock rejects.

-This lengthy scene is remarkable because it was shot in one continuous take.
-There were no cuts, no interpolations.
-It was as if Scott and Rigg were performing live on the stage.
-And Scott’s towering performance in what has become known as the “impotence monologue” is now one of the most admired in cinema history.
+What makes this lengthy scene remarkable is how it was shot in one continuous take.
+There were no cuts and no interpolations.
+Scott and Rigg performed as if they were live on the stage.
+And Scott’s towering performance – in what has become widely known as the “impotence monologue” – is now one of the most admired in cinema history.